Last updated on September 17, 2021

 - Nissa Revane

-Where there is life, there is death, and the same goes for Planeswalkers.
-A lot of Planeswalkers have died over the history of Magic, but let’s light a candle for the ones that died after the Great Mending took place:
+Where there is life, there is death, and the same goes for planeswalkers.
+A lot of planeswalkers have died over the history of Magic, but let’s light a candle for the ones that died during War of the Spark:

 Jaya, Venerated Firemage | Illustration by Yongjae Choi